-Annalisa Fish is the owner and primary practitioner at Endurance PDX.
+Annalisa Fish is the owner and one of two practitioners at Endurance PDX.
 She attended the University of Washington and received her Doctorate of Physical Therapy in 2010.

 Growing up in NW Washington, Annalisa always had a passion for sports.
 Continually pushing her body to its limits to improve performance as well as learning how to rest and recover properly.
 She played competitive basketball from a young age up through the collegiate level.

 Upon completing undergrad, Annalisa knew she wanted to make her passion for sports science and biomechanics a career.
 After earning her Bachelor’s degree in Exercise Science, she worked in a small clinic in Seattle, where she fell in love with Physical Therapy and patient centered, one-on-one type of care.

 She started cycling when she moved to Austin, Texas after grad school, and it quickly became a huge part of her life.
 She is a well known name in the cycling community as a trusted bike fitter and advocate for others to participate in the sport she feels so passionately about.
 She has experience racing and riding in all cycling disciplines, including road racing at the elite level.

 In 2014, she and her family moved back to the Pacific Northwest and opened the doors to Endurance PDX with the goal of creating an inclusive, patient-focused, physical therapy clinic and bike fit services.
 When not on bikes, she can be seen around Portland with her husband, Corey (who owns Pacific Crest Children's Urgent Care!) and their pup Hawkins, who many consider to be the very best clinic assistant.